daijro/camoufox/pythonlib/README.md

         Constrains the screen dimensions of the generated fingerprint.
         Takes a browserforge.fingerprints.Screen instance.
     fingerprint (Optional[Fingerprint]):
+        *WILL BE DEPRECATED SOON*
-        Use a custom BrowserForge fingerprint.
+        Pass a custom BrowserForge fingerprint.
 Note: Not all values will be implemented.
         If not provided, a random fingerprint will be generated based on the provided `os` & `screen` constraints.
     ff_version (Optional[int]):
         Firefox version to use.
 Defaults to the current Camoufox version.
-        To prevent leaks, only use this for special cases. headless (Union[bool, Literal['virtual']]):
+        To prevent leaks, only use this for special cases. config (Optional[Dict[str, Any]]):
+        Camoufox properties to use.
+Camoufox will warn you if you are manually setting properties that it handles internally.
+    headless (Union[bool, Literal['virtual']]):
         Whether to run the browser in headless mode.
 Defaults to False.
         If you are running linux, passing 'virtual' will use Xvfb.